Pure (app): Criticism

 The co-founder of the Teamo app (a service for serious dating) Vladimir Schmidt said that he did not see the potential of the application: "Such a model should be in great demand among men, but for girls it is still an unusual format.
 If the gap between the percentage of male and female audiences continues to grow, so-called love professionals - call girls - may come to the app and use the service to find new clients".

-Reception

-In November 2021 the app had a half-million active users.
-In the New York City area, it has 20,000 daters.

-Features

-When creating a profile, users are able to find matches based on their gender identity (male, female, and non-binary) and sexual preference (heterosexual, queer, lesbian, bisexual, and asexual).

-Pure includes a 24-hour countdown once two users match.
-If the daters don't talk during that window, the chat "self-destructs" unless both parties agree to turn off the chat timer.
-After disabling the chat timer, both parties are assigned a random, anonymous nickname.
-Everyone on Pure can remain anonymous.

-Pure has the option to switch to a video chat.
-While the platform's in-house camera allows for video chats for users to chat or sext, those videos are never saved - neither on Pure's servers nor in the cloud.

-Users can either search a city of their choice or search for people within a certain distance from their current location.
-A "worldwide" option is also available.